phil-levis/dam-bigmem25/main.typ

 // Enabled by advanced 2.5D/3D integration, we co-package or vertically stack memory with compute using dense interconnects.
 Each compute-memory node functions as a sub-NUMA domain collapsed onto the package: like modern processors favoring local DDR5s, each node provides its own local slice of memory.
 Local accesses span micrometer-scale distances via micro-bumps, hybrid bonds, through-silicon vias and/or monolithic inter-layer vias, while overflow accesses to peer nodes resemble a remote-NUMA hop, but at tens of instead of hundreds of nanoseconds.
 Multiplying these micro-NUMA domains preserves familiar locality semantics while dramatically reducing the latency, energy, and bandwidth bottlenecks inherent to transparent, large address spaces.

 However, integration is limited by physical constraints (e.g. thermal dissipation, module size, etc.)#footnote("E.g., one literally cannot fit terabytes of DRAM inside a chip package.").
 Large memories will continue to require off-package DRAM.
-Instead of serving as a pooled, flat, shared address space, DRAM becomes a bulk, capacity-driven storage tier for large working sets and cold data, while performance-critical accesses are managed using the faster disaggregated on-package memories.
+Instead of serving as a pooled, flat, shared address space, DRAM becomes a bulk, capacity-driven memory tier for large working sets and cold data, while performance-critical accesses are managed using the faster disaggregated on-package memories.
 Software _composes_ the memory system itself---deciding what data remains local, what is shared, and what is relegated to off-package DRAM---making data placement and movement explicit through abstractions that expose near-zero distance local memory alongside higher-latency shared tiers in a way that enables efficient composition.

 //nodes access local data in local memory with dense interconnect enabled by levaraging advanced 2.5D/3D intergation.
 Data shared by multiple node is accessed by